Instamrkt/slate/source/includes/_rest_calls.md

-description | null | textual title of the pool money_at_stake | 0.0 | total value of points in the pool - not for a specific target finish_at | null | closing time of the pool in epoch milliseconds UTC distributions | [] | array of distribution objects for each target in the pool including user_id[] of predictors, the current multiplier, the target_id, and total amount for each target target_level | 1 | the level of the target that is the subject of the prediction (usually 1 unless this is a subtarget) people_involved | 0 | total number of players in the pool pool_id | n/a | the uuid of this pool
+description | null | textual title of the pool money_at_stake | 0.0 | total value of points in the pool - not for a specific target finish_at | null | closing time of the pool in epoch milliseconds UTC distribution | [] | array of distribution objects for each target in the pool including user_id[] of predictors, the current multiplier, the target_id, display_name and total amount for each target target_level | 1 | the level of the target that is the subject of the prediction (usually 1 unless this is a subtarget) people_involved | 0 | total number of players in the pool pool_id | n/a | the uuid of this pool